PennyLaneAI/pennylane/pennylane/capture/transforms.md

 4. Transforms that traverse the tape in reverse cannot be implemented using this strategy.

 Some of the above constraints can be mitigated.
-We can re-think at least some transforms to be impementable using the above strategy using the `state` input.
+We can re-think at least some transforms to be implementable using the above strategy using the `state` input.
 For example, we can store intermediate primitives in `state` without applying them until a certain condition is met.
 This can be useful for mitigating point 4.